Stev1346/310-Assignment3/README.md

 7. Allow wildcards in topic keywords (eg, 'fav*' matches fave, favorite, and favourite)

 <h3>Tasks Completed:</h3>

-1. Spell checker

-2. POS Tagging
+NOTE: All images are in the folder along with their names.

+1. Spell checker: works behind the scenes to maintain the flow of conversation regardless of common typographical errors or spellingmistakes

+2. POS Tagging:  Useful for allowing the chatbot to extract useful information from the user's input

 3. Five new responses added to `convo.dat` to give alternate responses when topics are out of range

 4. Added new topic to `convo.dat`: Added new topic about being a student or working

-5. Sentiment analysis tool implemented in `convoDemo.py`
+5. Sentiment analysis tool implemented to distinguish between posisitve and negative responses

-6. GUI framework
+6. GUI framework: Shows a more user friendly chat space to interact with the chatbot

 <h3>Extractable API Features:</h3>